-The proposed project area is located in southwestern Louisiana in the lower Calcasieu River Basin in Cameron Parish, Louisiana.
-The lower Calcasieu River Basin is dominated by the Calcasieu River and Pass, Louisiana project navigation channel and Calcasieu Lake-both of which occupy portions of Calcasieu and Cameron parishes.
+The proposed project area is in southwestern Louisiana within the Calcasieu River Basin in Calcasieu Parish, specifically by the Calcasieu River and Pass, Louisiana project navigation channel and Calcasieu Lake - both of which occupy portions of Calcasieu and Cameron parishes.
 The Calcasieu River and Pass, Louisiana project provides deep draft navigation for ships to enter the Port of Lake Charles.
-The proposed dike armoring project area is located along the western shoreline of Calcasieu Lake, immediately east of approximate River Mile 17 and River Mile 11 of the navigation channel.
+The proposed dike armoring project areas are located along the Calcasieu River near Calcasieu Ship Channel miles 26 and 30 of the navigation channel.
 The project area is located in the 7th Congressional District.